alkhatibdev/laravel-sudani/README.md

 ```

 ## Logging
-You can enable logging from package config file
+You can enable logging from the package config file

 ```
 'enable_logging' => true,